Over $1 Billion in Verdicts and Settlements

 • E-cigarettes do not receive oversight from the U.S. Food and Drug Administration (FDA) and scientists still have a lot of learn about the health effects of e-cigarettes.

 Additionally, New York prohibits the sale of flavored nicotine vapor products and the sale of all tobacco and nicotine vapor products in pharmacies.
-Lawmakers believe that flavored e cigs are responsible for the dramatic increase of the use of e-cigarettes by young adults.
-The New York State Department of Health says that 40 percent of high school students in the 12th grade are now using e-cigarettes and that this increase is largely driven by flavored e liquids.
+Lawmakers believe that flavored e-cigs are responsible for the dramatic increase in the use of e-cigarettes by young adults.
+The New York State Department of Health says that 40 percent of high school students in the 12th grade are now using e-cigarettes and that this increase is largely driven by flavored e-liquids.
 The New York State Commissioner of Health Dr. Howard Zucker says that children have been using vaping products at alarming rates due to the tobacco industry’s marketing efforts and that the ban on flavored nicotine vapor products will protect them.

 New Jersey also has laws in place that prohibit the use of e-cigarettes at schools and in other public places.
 New Jersey also prohibits the sale or distribution of the product to anyone under the age of 19.